View Document Text

 and research services.
 OCA has not entered into any soft dollar arrangements.
 The client

 commissions used to acquire brokerage and research services are known as "soft dollars."
+OCA

-brokerage and research services fall within the definitions set forth in Section 28(e); (2) the
+research services fall within the definitions set forth in Section 28(e); (2) the brokerage and

-and brokerage services may present OCA with conflicts of interest because (1) it receives an
+may present OCA with conflicts of interest because (1) it receives an indirect benefit that it does

-indirect benefit that it does not have to pay for from its resources, and (2) OCA may be
+not have to pay for from its resources, and (2) OCA may be incentivized to select brokers based

-incentivized to select brokers based on receiving brokerage and research services rather than
+on receiving brokerage and research services rather than receiving the most favorable

 The receipt of brokerage and research services in exchange for soft dollars benefits OCA by